 There are many activities that can be incorporated into the classroom while reading these books, including:

 I could go on and on, but suffice it to say that there are topics for conversation about geography and social studies in every book, and even more so when two or more books are contrasted.
-The complete set is a great addition to a classroom or homeschool curriculum!
+You can browse the entire collection to pick and choose books for your classroom or homeschool curriculum!

 For families that can’t buy the whole series at once, you could consider getting what I call “the continent set.”
 If you get the following books, you can have plenty of wonderful conversations comparing countries from around the world: